ShwetaGupta15/Data-Integration/AdventureWorks_Purchasing/Readme.md

 - Fct_WorkOrder and Fct_WorkOrder_Rejects in Talend.
 The Fact has been populated using the inner join where as for rejects '_Catch lookup inner join reject_' is set to **TRUE** and the similar procedure has been applied to other facts in talend.
 - ![image](https://user-images.githubusercontent.com/71230572/119246452-8c376200-bb36-11eb-8eec-6d328148b2e8.png)
 - ![image](https://user-images.githubusercontent.com/71230572/119246406-35318d00-bb36-11eb-941d-d0b7faf17880.png)
-- SCD Type 2 in Talend (Dim_ProductCostHistory) usind the SCD Component-
+- SCD Type 2 in Talend (Dim_ProductCostHistory) usind the SCD Component- The SCD has been applied on the Product_SK as shown below in the SCD editor and the results captured in SQL Server.
 - ![image](https://user-images.githubusercontent.com/71230572/119249878-1a204680-bb51-11eb-85da-75f7aee06eca.png)
 - ![image](https://user-images.githubusercontent.com/71230572/119249885-2a382600-bb51-11eb-8642-2ad0f844b59d.png)
 - ![image](https://user-images.githubusercontent.com/71230572/119249896-3fad5000-bb51-11eb-994e-5e451914097c.png)